 Follow my simple tips for making a perfect baked cheesecake.
 This one touts a hint of spice and ginger in the creamy filling, and is baked in a rich, chocolate crust.
 You can’t beat the combination for a festive celebration.
 And it’s pretty impressive to boot!

-Speaking of decadence, this French toast stuffed with spiced cream cheese and topped with apples certainly fits the bill.
-The recipe is inspired by fancy brunches at New York restaurants, but it’s simple enough to make at home.
+This decadent French toast recipe is inspired by fancy brunches at New York restaurants, but it’s simple enough to make at home.
 Serve it for brunch on Christmas or New Year’s Day, or any time the weather’s cold and your guests are in no hurry to leave.
 Scrumptious dishes for every meal are holiday entertaining at its best.